-Internet Backdraft: The community is generally a pretty laid-back bunch, but there are two particular topics that tend to be the subject of intense debate whenever they're brought up: Multiplayer (both how to implement it and whether it should be implemented at all) and autopilot add-ons (specifically whether they're helpful learning tools for new players, crutches that take away the fun of learning to pilot manually, or something that takes away the tedium of flying manually when you've done it so many times already; note that pointing out that it's closer to how real rockets are guided does not help).
+Internet Backdraft: The community is generally a pretty laid-back bunch, but there are two particular topics that tend to be the subject of intense debate whenever they're brought up: Multiplayer (both how to implement it and whether it should be implemented at all) and autopilot add-ons such as Mech Jeb (specifically whether they're helpful learning tools for new players, crutches that take away the fun of learning to pilot manually, or something that takes away the tedium of flying manually when you've done it so many times already; note that pointing out that it's closer to how real rockets are guided does not help).

 A new classic is now "Hey, how about Lagrange points?" along with a proposal on how to implement them that's already been discussed and dismissed a hundred times.